KinectToVR/k2vr-docs/src/pages/en/about.md

 So, TL;DR
 When you talk about the app: Amethyst
-When you talk aboutt he project: K2VR
+When you talk about the project: K2VR

 ## Who is that girl?
 That's Violet, the mascot for K2VR and Amethyst.
 Because Amethyst is a body tracking application, it made sense for us to have a mascot to help us create tracking demos in a way that's consistent with the rest of branding.